lumrachele/linked-lists-reading-nyc-web-111918/README.md

     765-----
 ```

 We'll let you code this procedure in the next exercise.
 The important thing for now is to notice that the cost of this was relatively cheap.
-The only thing that can get costly is the number of times we need to call next to access the index we are adding our node to.
+The only thing that can get costly is the number of times we need to call `next` to access the index we are adding our node to.
 So the cost of adding or removing elements is big O of the index we are adding to.
-When adding elements towards the beginning of the linked list this will be significantly less than adding elements to the beginning of a linked list, which is big o of n.
+When adding elements towards the beginning of the linked list this will be significantly less than adding elements to the beginning of a linked list, which is big O of n.

 ### Removing Elements

-Let's see how removing an node occurs with a linked list.
+Let's see how removing a node occurs with a linked list.
 Assume we would like to remove the second node from our linked list.
 Our updated linked list looks like the following.
 How would we remove the third node?

 ```text